-SILCS sampling of such deep or inaccessible pockets is facilitated by the use of a Grand Canonical Monte Carlo (GCMC) sampling technique in conjunction with MD simulations [8].
+SILCS sampling of such deep or inaccessible pockets is facilitated by the use of a Grand Canonical Monte Carlo (GCMC) sampling technique in conjunction with MD simulations [6].
 Thus, the SILCS technology is especially well-suited for targeting the deep and inaccessible binding sites found in targets like GPCRs and nuclear receptors.

-Once a set of ligand-independent SILCS FragMaps are produced they may be rapidly used for various purposes that quantitatively rank ligand binding in a highly computationally efficient manner for multiple ligands WITHOUT recalculating the FragMaps.
+Once a set of ligand-independent SILCS FragMaps are produced, they can be used for various purposes that rapidly rank ligand binding in a highly computationally efficient manner for multiple ligands WITHOUT recalculating the FragMaps.
 Applications of SILCS methodology include: